-- (a) Elected officials of the City cannot hold other elected or public offices.
-The elected offices of the City's government will become vacant upon the member's death, resignation, removal, or forfeiture of office.
-The following shall result in an elected City official forfeiting his or her office: - (1) Violating the provisions of this Charter; - (2) Being convicted of, or pleading guilty or "no contest" to, a felony or a crime of moral turpitude; or - (3) Failing to attend one-third of the regular meetings of the Council in a threemonth period without being excused by the Council. - (b) The office of Mayor shall become vacant upon the incumbent's death, resignation, forfeiture of office, or removal from office in any manner authorized by this Act or the general laws of the State of Georgia.
-A vacancy in the office of Mayor shall be filled for the remainder of the unexpired term by a special election if such vacancy occurs 12 months or more prior to the expiration of the term of that office.
-If such vacancy occurs within 12 months of the expiration of the term of that office, the City Council or those members remaining shall appoint a successor for the remainder of the term.
-This provision shall also apply to a temporary vacancy created by the suspension from office of the Mayor. - (c) The office of a Council Member shall become vacant upon the incumbent's death, resignation, forfeiture of office, or removal from office in any manner authorized by this Act or the general laws of the State of Georgia.
-A vacancy in the office of a Council Member shall be filled for the remainder of the unexpired term by a special election if such vacancy occurs 12 months or more prior to the expiration of the term of that office.
-If such vacancy occurs within 12 months of the expiration of the term of that office, the Mayor shall appoint a successor for the remainder of the term subject to the approval of the City Council or those members remaining.
-This provision shall also apply to a temporary vacancy created by the suspension from office of a Council Member.
+- (a) Elected officials of the city cannot hold other elected or public offices.
+The elected offices of the city's government will become vacant upon the member's death, resignation, removal, or forfeiture of office.
+The following shall result in an elected city official forfeiting his or her office: - (1) Violating the provisions of this charter; - (2) Being convicted of, or pleading guilty or "no contest" to, a felony or a crime of moral turpitude; or - (3) Failing to attend one-third of the regular meetings of the council in a three-month period without being excused by the council. - (b) The office of mayor shall become vacant upon the incumbent's death, resignation, forfeiture of office, or removal from office in any manner authorized by this Act or the general laws of the State of Georgia.
+A vacancy in the office of mayor shall be filled for the remainder of the unexpired term by a special election if such vacancy occurs 12 months or more prior to the expiration of the term of that office.
+If such vacancy occurs within 12 months of the expiration of the term of that office, the city council or those members remaining shall appoint a successor for the remainder of the term.
+This provision shall also apply to a temporary vacancy created by the suspension from office of the mayor. - (c) The office of a councilmember shall become vacant upon the incumbent's death, resignation, forfeiture of office, or removal from office in any manner authorized by this Act or the general laws of the State of Georgia.
+A vacancy in the office of a councilmember shall be filled for the remainder of the unexpired term by a special election if such vacancy occurs 12 months or more prior to the expiration of the term of that office.
+If such vacancy occurs within 12 months of the expiration of the term of that office, the mayor shall appoint a successor for the remainder of the term subject to the approval of the city council or those members remaining.
+This provision shall also apply to a temporary vacancy created by the suspension from office of a councilmember.

-Sec.
-2.04.
 Nonpartisan elections.

-Political parties shall not conduct primaries for City offices and all names of candidates for City offices shall be listed without party designation.
+Political parties shall not conduct primaries for city offices and all names of candidates for city offices shall be listed without party designation.

-Sec.
-2.05.
 Election votes.

-The candidates for Mayor and City Council who receive a majority vote of the qualified electors of the City at large voting at the elections of the City shall be elected to a term of office.
+The candidates for mayor and city council who receive a majority vote of the qualified electors of the city at large voting at the elections of the city shall be elected to a term of office.

-Sec.
-2.06.
 Applicability of general laws; qualifying; other provisions.

 All elections shall be held and conducted in accordance with Chapter 2 of Title 21 of the O.C.G.A., the "Georgia Election Code," as now or hereafter amended or otherwise provided by law.
-Except as otherwise provided by this Act, the City Council shall, by ordinance or resolution, prescribe such rules and regulations as it deems appropriate, including but not limited to the establishment of qualifying fees, to fulfill any options and duties under Chapter 2 of Title 21 of the O.C.G.A., the "Georgia Election Code," as now or hereafter amended or otherwise provided by law.
+Except as otherwise provided by this Act, the city council shall, by ordinance or resolution, prescribe such rules and regulations as it deems appropriate, including but not limited to the establishment of qualifying fees, to fulfill any options and duties under Chapter 2 of Title 21 of the O.C.G.A., the "Georgia Election Code," as now or hereafter amended or otherwise provided by law.

-Sec.
-2.07.
 Compensation and expenses.